714 related texts · 5 related myths · Page 3 of 15

 Her death, according to Legends of the Jews, wasn't just a family tragedy.
 It was a blow to the whole land.
 Imagine the shift: while she lived, things flowed smoothly, blessings ab...

-: Jacob sent messengers ahead, bearing gifts, with instructions to address Esau as "my lord... from his slave Jacob."
+Jacob sent messengers ahead, bearing gifts, with instructions to address Esau as "my lord.. from his slave Jacob."
 It sounds deferential, doesn’t it?
-But according to the legend...
+But according to the legends, ...

 These weren’t just pretty rocks.
 Oh no. Each of the twelve stones corresponded to one of the twelve tribes of Israel, and according to the legends, they possessed unique properties...

 It wasn't just a chaotic mass of people wandering aimlessly.
 Oh no, there was structure, order, and vibrant banners flying high!
-According to Ginzberg's Legends of the Jews, each o...
+In Ginzberg's, Legends of the Jews, each of the twe...

 We met Balaam before.
 He's that non-Jewish prophet hired by Balak, the King of Moab, to curse the Israelites.
 Only… it didn't quite work out that way, did it?
 Instead of curses, bl...